webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 There are four components to expert testing:
 *Tool-guided evaluation: where a tool looks for accessibility problems and presents them to the evaluator (this would include accessibility checkers and code linters).
-*Screening: where the expert simulates an end-user experience of the web site.
+*Screening: where the expert simulates an end-user experience of the website.
 Often you don’t need to look very far to find accessibility problems.
 You might do no more than load the page in your browser and notice the text is very hard to read.
-*Tool-based inspection: where the evaluator uses a tool to probe how the various bits of a web site are working together.
+*Tool-based inspection: where the evaluator uses a tool to probe how the various bits of a website are working together.
-*Code review: where the evaluator looks directly at the code and assets of a web site to scour for problems.
+*Code review: where the evaluator looks directly at the code and assets of a website to scour for problems.

 While beginners may be especially dependent on tool-guided evaluation, evaluators of all levels of experience can benefit from each component.
 Even beginners can spot <code>img</code> elements without text equivalents in HTML markup, and as you get more experienced, you will get quicker at spotting problems before you progress to more rigorous testing.
 For experts on larger projects, it may not be feasible to manually review all client-side code or inspect all parts of a website, but a tool-guided evaluation can find areas of particular trouble that deserve a closer look.
 Also, human evaluators may overlook things that a machine evaluation would have caught.